ShonTaware/FPGA_Design_Fabric_Architecture/README.md

 # FPGA - Fabric, Design and Architecture
   This repository contains all the information studied and created during the [FPGA - Fabric, Design and Architecture](https://www.vlsisystemdesign.com/fpga/) workshop.
-It is primarily foucused on a complete FPGA flow using the maximum open-soucre tools.
+It is primarily focused on a complete FPGA flow using the maximum open-source tools.

 # Table of Contents
   - [Introduction To FPGA](#introduction-to-fpga)